Both are useful estate planning tools that serve different purposes, and they can work together to create a complete estate plan.

 A will covers any property that is only in your name when you die.
 It does not cover property held in joint tenancy or in a trust.
 A trust, on the other hand, covers only property that has been transferred to the trust.
 For property to be included in a trust, it must be put in the name of the trust.

 Another difference between a will and a trust is that a will passes through probate.
-That means a court oversees the administration of the will and ensures the will is valid and the property gets distributed the way the deceased wanted.
+That means a court oversees the administration of the will and ensures the will is valid, and the deceased person's property then gets distributed the way the deceased wanted.

 Wills and trusts each have their advantages and disadvantages.
 For example, a will allows you to name a guardian for children and to specify funeral arrangements, while a trust does not.